DavisVaughan/furrr/README.md

 ## Example

-`furrr` has been designed to be function identically to `purrr`, so that you can immediately have familiarity with it.
+`furrr` has been designed to function identically to `purrr`, so that you can immediately have familiarity with it.

 ``` r